Impacts of Soil Erosion Degradation and Deforestation

 Document 1

 Similarly, soil erosion is caused by several forces that act against soil such as wind, water, and agricultural practices.
 However, soil erosion is a slow process and may take many years to notice.
 PMF IAS, 2016).
 There are several types of soil erosion.
 Firstly water erosion that is caused by harsh rain where the raindrops impact the soil by loosening materials in oil that bonds it and hence allowing small fragments to detach.
 On the other hand soil degradation is the deterioration of soil caused by many underlying factors such a poor management of agronomic, industrialized as well as urban tenacities.
 Additionally, it has become a grave global environmental problem.
 Further, it is now intensified by the diverse climate change experienced due to global warming.
+It involves physical soil erosion, chemical alkalinity and salinity as well as pollution, and natural weakening of vegetal cover.

 Sign up to view the full document!